mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 var people = connection.QueryAll("Person");
 ```

-On this release, the calls below will return the ExpandoObject.
+On this release, the calls below will also return the ExpandoObject.

 ```csharp
 var people = connection.QueryAll<dynamic>("Person");